A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Preliminaries

 Let $\mathcal{V}$ denote the node set with $N$ nodes in a graph $\mathcal{G}=(\textbf{A}, \textbf{X})$, where $\textbf{A} \in \mathbb{R}^{N \times N}$ is the adjacency matrix, with $a_{u v}$ representing the connection between nodes $i$ and $j$.
 The node feature matrix $\textbf{X} \in \mathbb{R}^{N \times F}$ contains $F$-dimensional feature vectors for each node $v \in \mathcal{V}$.
 Additionally, $\textbf{Y} \in \mathbb{R}^{N \times K}$ represents the node label matrix, where each label $y_v$ corresponds to one of the $K$ classes.

 In this section, we take node classification as an exemplar to define node-level tasks of graph learning under distribution shifts.
-We consider three distinct problem scenarios (i.e., \textit{Graph OOD Generalization}, \textit{Training-time Graph OOD Adaptation}, and \textit{Test-time Graph OOD Adaptation}) and the illustration can be found in Figure~\ref{Fig:concepts}.
-Note that these definitions can be readily extended to encompass edge-level and graph-level learning tasks.
+However, these definitions can be readily extended to other tasks, such as edge-level and graph-level learning tasks, which are also discussed throughout the survey.
 Specifically, let $\varphi_{\theta}$ denote a graph model characterized by parameters $\theta$.
 Generally, the deep graph model $\varphi$ can be decomposed as $g \circ f$, where $g (\cdot): (\textbf{A}, \textbf{X}) \rightarrow \textbf{H}$ is a graph encoder mapping the graph inputs to latent representations $\textbf{H}$, and $f(\cdot)$ is a classifier in the latent space.
+We summarize the notations in Table~\ref{tab:notations}.

+We consider three distinct problem scenarios (i.e., \textit{Graph OOD Generalization}, \textit{Training-time Graph OOD Adaptation}, and \textit{Test-time Graph OOD Adaptation}) and the illustration can be found in Figure~\ref{Fig:three_scenarios}.

-\begin{problem} \textbf{Graph OOD Generalization}: In this scenario, we assume that distribution shifts exist between source and target distributions $\mathcal{P}_{S} \neq \mathcal{P}_{T}$, and that $\mathcal{P}_{T}$ is not observable during model training.
+\begin{problem} \textbf{Graph OOD Generalization}: In this scenario, we assume that distribution shifts exist between source and target distributions, where $\mathcal{P}_{S} \neq \mathcal{P}_{T}$, and that $\mathcal{P}_{T}$ is not observable during model training.
 The objective of node-level graph OOD generalization is to learn an optimal model $\varphi_{{\theta}^*}$ using the nodes and labels from the source graph $(\mathcal{G}_S, \textbf{Y}_{S})$, such that it generalizes well to the unseen target graph $\mathcal{G_T}$.

 where $l(\cdot)$ is the loss function that measures the discrepancy between the model's predictions $\varphi_{\theta}(\mathcal{G}_S)$ and the ground-truth node labels $\textbf{Y}_S$.
 The learned model $\varphi_{{\theta}^*}$ is then used to infer node labels $\hat{\textbf{Y}}_{T} = \varphi_{{\theta}^*}(\mathcal{G}_T)$ for the target graph.